cisyyyy/cisyyyy.github.io/_projects/american_asian_postsecondary_edu.md

 In this little project, I collected data and other types of information, which include issues of financial aid, policy, and cultural differences.

+# What is Education?
+I am not good at giving definitions, but as a student, I've developed my unique insight into the term: education.
+In my opinion, education should be accessible to all people.
+I believe that most people should be offered a chance to study.
+Therefore, I checked the information on the policy, financial aid, and so on.

+What's more, education is not only about learning some skills, but it's about building oneself.
+The final goal of education is obtaining a better life by using the skills people have learnt.
+Therefore, when investigating the school lives of students, we can't partially focus on their academic performance.
+Instead, paying attention to their mental health is also required, so I also took a look at some research on students' feelings when they're on campus.

 # Dashboard

 <!-- 按钮部分 -->